up-n-atom/8311/docs/gpon/index.md

 GPON is a gigabit-capable passive optical network standard ([ITU-T G.984]) that delivers asymmetrical speeds of up to 2.5 Gbit/s downstream and 1.25 Gbit/s upstream.

-It emerged as a successor to the EPON ([IEEE 802.3ah]) standard, offering higher bandwidth and greater efficiency.
-The two standards share the same distinct wavelengths for downstream (1490 nm) and upstream (1310 nm).
+It emerged as a successor to the BPON (ITU-T G.983) standard and competitor to the EPON ([IEEE 802.3ah]) standard, offering higher bandwidth and greater efficiency.
+The three standards share the same distinct wavelengths for downstream (1490 nm) and upstream (1310 nm).
 A differentiator for GPON is its optional use of a third wavelength (1550 nm) for downstream video overlay.

 Despite this physical layer similarity, the standards are not compatible due to their fundamentally different framing and management protocols.
-GPON and its successors (such as [XGS-PON]) use GEM framing and OMCI management, while EPON uses native Ethernet framing with MPCP.
+GPON and its successors ([XGS-PON], NG-PON2, 50G-PON) use GEM framing and OMCI for management, while BPON relies on ATM framing with OMCI, and EPON uses native Ethernet framing with MPCP.

   [ITU-T G.984]: #itu-t-standards
   [XGS-PON]: ../xgs-pon/index.md